 Some of the basic factors for child custody in Virginia include the relationship of the child with each parent, the willingness of the parents to have a relationship with the child, the willingness of the parents to work together, the needs and best interest of the child and the mental condition of all parties involved.
-The age of the parents and child, as well as any domestic abuse are also considered in child custody cases.
-Finally, the willingness and ability of each parent to encourage the child to have a relationship with the other parent is also considered.
+The age of the parents and child, as well as any domestic abuse, are also considered in child custody cases.
+Finally, the willingness and ability of each parent to encourage the child to have a relationship with the other parent are also considered.

 Can my child tell the judge what he or she wants?

 It is up to the judge to consider what a child wants.
 The child's age plays a part in this decision.
-A child who is 14 years old or older have to be asked what they want.
+A child who is 14 years old or older has to be asked what they want.
 Children who are under 7 years old usually aren't asked.
 Children who fall in the middle of those ages might be asked, depending on the judge's preference.

 Are there any circumstances that might affect the judge's decision?

 Drug and alcohol abuse and use by the parents are considered.
 The composition of the parent's home, meaning adults of the opposite sex living in the home, is considered.
 Criminal convictions, mental health, CPS complaints that were founded and any impairments are also considered.

 Going through a child custody battle isn't pleasant.
 Working with someone familiar with the system might help you to learn how to adequately present your side of the case when the time is right.